 1. Learn the Three Types of Lighting

 There are three main types of lighting: ambient light, task light, and accent light.
-It helps to think of these as ‘layers’ that work together make up the lighting in a room.
+It helps to think of these as ‘layers’ that work together to make up the lighting in a room.

 Each layer has a distinct purpose:

-- Ambient lighting fills the entire room with a soft light, often from a floor lamp or ceiling fixture that directs light downward.
+- Ambient lighting fills the entire room with soft light, often from a floor lamp or ceiling fixture that directs light downward.

 - Task lighting, as the name implies, provides extra light in one part of the room to help you do a specific task.
 Examples of task lighting include a desk lamp in your home office, or a strip of bright lights to brighten the counter space beneath your kitchen cabinets.

 - Accent lighting is meant to call attention to a particular object or detail in the room, like a piece of art or a bookcase.

 To plan the lighting for your home, you’ll have to think about which of these types of lighting you will need in each room.

 2. How Will You Use the Space?